 In March ’21 we stripped the frame and handed it over to Paul Graber for a Hyundai metallic blue paintjob.
 The new customer decals were made by our friends at Sign Style Graphics right here in Cessnock.

 The build came together in record time, and dressed up in the Autumn sunshine it looks great.

 Do we ride it?
 Of course!
 This is our ‘charity’ bike, and any of our customers can ride it when we go out on a shop ride.
 They donate $10 into our charity tin and afterwards we wash it and hang it back on the wall in the shop.

-The rear V-brakes on the FSR-M were a significant weak spot when riding conditions turned wet.
-The original seat stays won’t take a lot of braking force before flexing, but disc brake conversions are not feasible on some old bikes like this one.
+The original seat stays will take a lot of braking force before flexing, but disc brake conversions are not feasible on old bikes like this one.

 This wonderful old bike ready for another 25 years years on the trail!